RedisLabs/redislabs-docs/content/rc/billing-and-payments.md

     {{<image filename="images/rc/account-settings-change-billing-address.png" alt="The Edit account billing address screen." width="80%">}}{{< /image >}}

     {{< note >}}
 Changing the billing address to your account will remove any payment methods associated with the old billing address.
-See See [Add payment method](#add-payment-method) to learn how to add a payment method back to your account.
+See [Add payment method](#add-payment-method) to learn how to add a payment method back to your account.
     {{< /note >}}

 ## Edit mailing address